jeancroy/FuzzySearch/readme.md

 ### Output map

-Internaly we work on object like
+Internally we work on object like

     candidate = {
         score:8.1,